 Deafblindness is a combination of vision and hearing loss that causes difficulties with communication.
-It is also referred as dual sensory loss or impairment.
-You can also refer to them as multiple disabilities or multiple disorder.
-If you know someone who is suffering from this problem, then you could treat them purely different than you do with normal peoples.
+It is also referred to as dual sensory loss or impairment.
+You can also refer to them as multiple disabilities or multiple disorders.
+If you know someone who is suffering from this problem, then you could treat them purely differently than you do with normal peoples.
 You could love and care for them more.

 People suffering from deafblindness are either totally deaf and blind or some having a partial hearing and vision loss.
 This article describes different sign language and method of communication they used to communicate with each other.

 There are two types of deaf-blindness:

 Congenital deaf-blindness: which means “born with” or “present from birth”.
 So, we use this term when someone is born with hearing and vision problems.
 This may happen when a baby contracts a disease or suffers an injury that results in loss of vision and hearing.
 It is the most difficult challenge for individuals.